When does Butterfly air on ITV, and who's in the cast? Everything you need to know about the new drama

 What is Butterfly about?

-Butterfly revolves around an 11-year-old boy, Max, who wants to identify and live as a girl and call herself Maxine.
+Butterfly revolves around an 11-year-old transgender child, Max, who identifies as a girl and wants to live her life as Maxine.

 Friel will play the child’s mother, Vicky, as she attempts to work out how best to cope with and support this huge life decision.